allen-cell-animated/simularium-engine/README.md

 #### Docker
 1. Install [docker](https://docs.docker.com/v17.09/engine/installation/)
-2. Clone the repository locally: `git clone --recursive *repository-address*`
+2. Clone the repository locally: `git clone --recursive *repository-address*` (If already cloned, you may have to `git submodule update --init --recursive` thereafter.)
 3. To build the container, run: `sudo docker build -t agentsim-dev .`
 4. To run the container, run: `sudo docker run -it -p 9002:9002 agentsim-dev:latest agentsim_server.exe --no-exit`
 5. Mount the tls certificate to /etc/ssl/tls.crt
 6. Mount the tls key to /etc/ssl/tls.key

 #### Native
-1. Clone the repository locally: `git clone --recursive *repository-address*`
+1. Clone the repository locally: `git clone --recursive *repository-address*` (If already cloned, you may have to `git submodule update --init --recursive` thereafter.)
 2. Create a new directory for the build: e.g. '~/Documents/build/simularium'
 3. Navigate to the new directory in a terminal and run:
 	`sudo [path to repository]/local_build.sh`